Grounding Everything in Tokens for Multimodal Large Language Models

 \subsection{Training Setup}

 \textbf{Supervised Fine-Tuning.} The model is fine-tuned on the mixed-task corpus summarized in Tab.~\ref{tab:training-data}.
 All location-related annotations (points, boxes, masks) are converted into GETok's grid tokens.
-The offset-aware dataset is constructed on top of RefCOCO/+/g and a more systematic description of the construction pipeline is provided in Sec.~\ref{app:offset_dataset}.
+The offset-aware dataset is constructed on top of RefCOCO/+/g, and a more systematic description of the construction pipeline is provided in Sec.~\ref{app:offset_dataset}.
 We use a per-device batch size of 2 with 8 gradient accumulation steps, yielding an effective batch size of 16 per device.
 All input images are resized to $840\times840$, and training is conducted with bfloat16 mixed precision.

 \textbf{Reinforcement Learning.} We first perform a cold-start stage to adapt the model to the newly introduced tokens while mixing in CoT-style instruction data, thereby preserving its original multimodal capabilities.
 Building on this checkpoint, we further optimize the policy with GRPO on both grid-token placement and offset-token refinement.
 Each update is regularized by a KL-divergence penalty to the SFT policy with coefficient $1\times10^{-2}$.
 For each prompt, we sample 8 candidate responses to estimate group-wise advantages.
-For offset tokens, we empirically find that about 200 steps are sufficient to obtain satisfactory refinement performance, which corresponds to roughly 5 hours of training on our setup.
+For offset tokens, we empirically find that about 200 steps are sufficient to obtain satisfactory refinement performance.